Akarshjha03/Kotlin-Playground/README.md

 ## How to Use 🔧

-1.Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/<your-username>/kotlin-playground.git
 ```

-2.Open the files in your favorite Kotlin IDE (e.g., IntelliJ IDEA) or use an online Kotlin Playground.
+2. Open the files in your favorite Kotlin IDE (e.g., IntelliJ IDEA) or use an online Kotlin Playground.

-3.Explore, run, and modify the snippets to suit your needs. 🚀
+3. Explore, run, and modify the snippets to suit your needs. 🚀

 ---